RT-LOC/docs/docs/desktop/cxRTLS_rfprofile.md

 ![rfprofile_change_config](./img/cxRTLS/rfprofile_change_task.gif)

 Nodes that were inactive and don't have a config, will automatically start roaming all profiles to see if it can hear any signals.
 Whenever it does, it will lock onto this profile and start downloading the config.

-## Conclusion
-Changing the rf profile of the system is a useful tool, but must always be done with precaution.